Linear competition processes and generalized Polya urns with removals: Appendices

-Now, let $G=(V, E)$ be a complete graph with $N$ vertices.
+and the total rate $R_n$ (defined in~\eqref{Rn}) is proportional to $V_n$, that is $R_n=(\alpha+\beta d)V_n$ on $\{\sigma>n\}$. } \end{remark} Now, let $G=(V, E)$ be a complete graph with $N$ vertices.
 This is a special case of a regular graph with the constant vertex degree $d=N-1$.
 It is easy to see that in this case the number of possible limit configurations is $N$.
 The corresponding interaction matrix has only two different eigenvalues, i.e. $\l_1=(N-1)\beta$ and $\l_2=-\beta$.
 The eigenvalue $\l_1$ is of multiplicity $1$, and the other eigenvalue $\l_2$ is of multiplicity $d = N-1$.
 The set of corresponding eigenvectors can be chosen as follows: